MuddassirNayyer/DataDog---AWS-Azure-GCP/README.md

 2. Setup the Pub/Sub to forward logs to Datadog
 Note: Use this as EndPoint while creating the subscription
-If VM is located in US: https://gcp-intake.logs.datadoghq.com/v1/input/<Data Dog API Key>/
+DataDog US Site: https://gcp-intake.logs.datadoghq.com/v1/input/<Data Dog API Key>/
-If VM is located in EU: https://gcp-intake.logs.datadoghq.eu/v1/input/<Data Dog API Key>/
+DataDog EU Site: https://gcp-intake.logs.datadoghq.eu/v1/input/<Data Dog API Key>/

 3. Configure exports from Stackdriver logs to the Pub/Sub
 3.1.
 Go to the [Stackdriver page](https://console.cloud.google.com/logs/viewer) and filter the logs that need to be exported